Brazil deploys troops to secure borders for World Cup

 Host Brazil has invited the leaders of the 31 other nations that will compete in the World Cup to watch their teams play, which will add to security concerns.
 Brazilian authorities say the risk of a terrorist attack is low because Brazil has no enemies.

-The Brazilian Air Force will enforce no-fly zones over the soccer stadiums during the 64 games that will be played between June 12 and July 13.
+The Brazilian Air Force will enforce no-fly zones over the football stadiums during the 64 games that will be played between June 12 and July 13.